 Many of us have this inherent need to see an ailment to legitimize it, but inward pain is real.
 It’s not just depression.
 It’s other ailments such as rheumatoid arthritis, fibromyalgia and chronic fatigue syndrome.
 There are people you see every day who are suffering silently.
 They are doing so bravely but often alone.
 Find a way to let them know that even though you may not understand their distress, you know it’s real.
 Do what you can to make their lives better, because one day, the person in need may be you.

 Jay McKenzie loves soccer, history and feeling great.
 He’s on a quest to eat better and exercise more, and he wants to share his experiences along the way.
-You can email him email@example.com comments or questions.The opinions expressed in this column belong solely to the author, notNooga.comor its employees.
+You can email him at[email protected]with comments or questions.The opinions expressed in this column belong solely to the author, notNooga.comor its employees.